Avoid surprise bills by knowing what Medicare covers

 We explain how to find out if something will be covered by Medicare, how to estimate costs for complex services, and where to get help understanding Medicare benefits.

 What does Medicare cover?
-How to find out
+3 steps to find out

 In general, diagnostic tests (like x-rays or CT scans), preventive care check-ups, most surgeries, and hospital stays are covered.